Introduction to PostgreSQL Float Data Type

 Explanation

-In the above statement, we execute all three types of float data type, in this example, we create a table with name as float_data_type and create different columns with different data types like column name floatn with float8 data type, realn with a real data type, and numerict with numeric data type.
+In the above statement, we execute all three types of float data type; in this example, we create a table with the name float_data_type and create different columns with different data types like column name floatn with float8 data type, realn with a real data type, and numeric with the numeric data type.
 Illustrate the end result of the above declaration by using the use of the following snapshot.

 Example

-If you want to store a large number of decimal digits that time you require the correct data type, so PostgreSQL provides such a data type we call double precision it is the numeric data type and it uses 8 bytes 0r up to 15 digits.
-Another name of double precision is float8.
+If you want to store a large number of decimal digits, that time you require the correct data type, so PostgreSQL provides such a data type we call double precision.
+It is the numeric data type, using 8 bytes 0r up to 15 digits.
+Another name for double precision is float8.

 create table test ( test_id SERIAL PRIMARY KEY, test_name VARCHAR(100), float_col double precision);